-If you are curious about skincare and beauty, you’ve probably heard the word melanin before.
+If you’re into skincare and beauty, you’ve probably heard the word melanin before.
 You might know that people with deeper skin tones have more melanin in their skin — you might have even heard your friends with darker skin refer to themselves as melanin goddesses.
 But what exactly is melanin?
 Does it impact how much time you should spend in the sun?

 What is melanin?

-Eumelanin is responsible for creating browner hues in nature, so people with darker skin tones and hair colors might have more eumelanin.
+Eumelanin is responsible for browner hues, so people with darker skin tones and hair colors might have more of it.
 Pheomelanin is responsible for reddish colors, so redheads may have more pheomelanin present in their skin.
-Biologically, our bodies evolved to produce more melanin when people were living in climates where they were getting a lot of sun exposure (like Africa) to protect our skin from the sun.
+Biologically, our bodies evolved to produce more melanin when people were living in climates that were getting a lot of sun exposure (like Africa) to protect our skin from the sun.

 How does my body know to produce melanin?